By Rebecca Swayze on February 28, 2011

 Simply include a link to your web form in your email signature.
 People can easily sign up to receive your emails without even closing your message.

-edit Advertise On Everything You Print
+Advertise On Everything You Print

 Traditional print advertising can be costly.
 Small businesses especially should think twice before investing in print ads.